 The National Scottish Museum may receive the lion’s share of Edinburgh’s museum prestige, but there are several other cool institutions of culture that should be on your radar.

-My favorite “lesser famous” museum is the The People’s Story Museum.
+My favorite “lesser famous” museum is The People’s Story Museum.
 Here, you can learn about the lives of ordinary Scots living in Edinburgh during the 18th century.
 As a writer of meaningful words myself, of course, I appreciate the Writer’s Museum too!

-There are no shortage of cool artisanal markets in Edinburgh.
+There is no shortage of cool artisanal markets in Edinburgh.
 The Royal Mile Market in Edinburgh may be great but all of the tourists seem to go there.
 You can find some equally impressive, more food-focused markets all around Edinburgh.
 The Stockbridge Market is a good place to start.

 6. Go canyoning!